 Physical vs Occupational Therapy to Relearn Activities of Daily Living After Stroke

 Occupational therapy helps individuals learn how to be functional and independent by focusing on activities of daily living.
-Practicing activities of daily living are helpful because they provide direct, task-specific applications to the real world, which helps individuals prepare for the transition back to everyday life.
+Practicing activities of daily living is helpful because they provide direct, task-specific applications to the real world, which helps individuals prepare for the transition back to everyday life.

 While both of these rehabilitative therapies help individuals relearn activities of daily living, occupational therapy utilizes a more direct approach.
-But while OT is often more specific to the ADLs, it often works best to do both types of therapy in conjunction with one another.
+But while OT is often more specific to the ADLs, it works best to do both types of therapy in conjunction with one another.